raveneer/EntitasSaveLoader/README.md

 3. type name of templete
 4. make it!

+## save/load all entity
+1. add 'savingDataCompontnt' flag to your desired entities.
+2. open tool/entity templete save loader
+3. save all!
+4. you got json file.
+5. load all!
+6. you got new entities.

 ## what is "Entity Templete"?
-: entity templete is entity's context info + components info.
+entity templete is entity's context info + components info. it have values too.
-: this saved to scriptable object asset.
-: using Json.net

 ## next?
-saving all entity templete to disk with file? link to google spreadsheet? only save by 'save' component?
+clear entities before load?

+merge to blueprint?

+support scriptable object again?